10 Non-Toxic Kitchen Swaps for 2026 (Cookware, Storage & Safe Kitchen Essentials)

 The Problem: Storing leftovers in plastic is a recipe for chemical leaching, especially if you’re popping them in the microwave.
 Heat causes BPA, BPS, and phthalates to migrate from the container directly into your food.
 Plus, plastic absorbs odors and stains (hello, permanent spaghetti sauce rings).

 The Solution: Borosilicate or Tempered Glass.
-It is non-porous, meaning it won’t leach, won’t smell, and won’t stain.
-It’s oven-safe, microwave-safe, and makes your fridge look like a curated Pinterest board.
+It is non-porous, meaning it won't leach, won't smell, and won't stain.
+It's oven-safe, microwave-safe, and makes your fridge look genuinely organized for once.

-Clean AF Tip: If you aren't ready to dump all your plastic yet, at least stop microwaving it.
-Transfer your food to a glass plate first.
+Clean AF Tip: Not ready to ditch all the plastic?
+At least stop microwaving it—transfer your food to a glass plate first.
 Your hormones (and your dishwasher) will thank you.

 5. The Cutting Surface: Swap Plastic for Solid Wood